Technigo/project-react-native-app/README.md

 Learning Objectives:
 - How to use React Native to create a mobile app
-- Practice using Styled Components for your styling.
+- Practice using Styled Components for styling.

 ## Approach
 This React Native App project was one steep learning curve!
 I had to take my current knowledge of React and then recontextulize it within React Native's constraints.
 On top of this, I was also playing with some new tools: Expo, the accelerometer on my mobile device, and an API that was new to me— so lots of new concepts to figure out and implement.